CSLewin/APBW/mess/Wealth and Treasure.md

 | 2x Ud10 | 1x Ud12 |
 | 2x Ud12 | 1x Ud20 |

-*Example: Mercurio the Thief would like to find a safer place to stash his sacks of orcichalcum orioles *
+*Example: Mercurio the Thief would like to find a safer place than beneath his mattress to stash his sacks of orcichalcum orioles, and so approaches the bank of Findlay and Golemshead to sequester his wealth.
+Since he's not a notorious criminal, the bank agrees to do business with him.
+All told, Mercurio's treasures constitute 8x Ud6 and 4x Ud8 treasures.
+After a week of negotiations and the paying of taxes, Mercurio's treasure is consolidated and stored.
+The individual items making up his hoard vanish into the bank, which converts them: 8x Ud6 becomes 4x Ud8, which are added to the existing 4x Ud8 for a total of 8x Ud8.
+This converts: 4x Ud10 -> 2x Ud10 -> 1x Ud12.*

+*Some months later, receives advance notice that fleeing the city would be a wise move.
+He opts to withdraw his stored money in small, easily-used trade bars.
+Mercurio would like to convert his entire account into Ud6 treasure dice.
+The bank converts his funds: 1x Ud12 -> 2x Ud10 -> 4x Ud8 -> 8x Ud6.
+Eight days later, Mercurio boards a ship bound for foreign shores bearing a suspiciously-heavy backpack, trailing the scent of fear-sweat and silver...*